rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 Then figure out what is printed and why (remember oath 2).
 What value does `x` represent at each occurrence in the code?

 #### Exercise
-Comparison operators also work with strings.
+Some comparison operators also work with strings.
 Consider this code:

 ```python
 print("apples" == "pears")